|

 LE [1] End list.
 The current list is terminated.
 An argument

-Begin a list item.
-Input is collected into a list item
+Begin a list item. mm collects input into a list item

-until the current list is terminated or LI is called
+until the document terminates the current list or calls LI

-mark configured by the current list.
-If only mark is
+configured by the current list.
+If mark is the only

-specified, it replaces the configured mark.
-A second
+argument, it replaces the mark configured in the

 LO option [value]

 Specify letter options; see LT.
-Standard options are as
+By default, mm recognizes

-follows.
-See IA regarding the inside address and string
+the following option values.
+See IA regarding the inside

 AT Attention; put contents of string LetAT and value